-Evan Bode is an award-winning experimental animator, independent filmmaker, mixed media artist, music composer, film editor, and arts educator.
+Evan Bode is an independent filmmaker, experimental animator, music composer, film editor, and arts educator.
 Their work has been celebrated at major film festivals across the United States and around the world.

 Embracing colorful, theatrical, handcrafted / DIY modes of production, Evan’s short films merge live-action filmmaking with animation and original music.
 Their original style of storytelling breaks binaries through a playful mix of mediums, departing from realism and blurring the distinction between outer worlds and inner ones.